Half Human: Plot

-Takashi makes it back to the camp and tells his story to his companions.
-The Snowman is then heard approaching their camp.
-The beast grabs Machiko while she is adding logs to the fire.
-The next day, the expedition spots smoke in the distance.
-They find the smoldering remnants of the village and Chika.
-Chika tells them about what happened and Takashi asks her where the Snowman's cave is.
-She then leads them to the cave.
-There, they find the bones of Kiyoshi, as well as the fragments of his journal.
-According to the last, fragmentary entries, Kiyoshi had been tracking the creature when he was caught in an avalanche.
-The Snowman had actually tried to save Kiyoshi's life, giving the injured man food and shelter.
-Going further into the cave, the party finds a large pile of bones of other Snowmen.
-Koizumi finds poisonous mushrooms growing nearby and speculates that eating these mushrooms may have killed them off.
+Takashi survives and manages to get back to the camp, but the Snowman takes Machiko.
+Following smoke in the distance, the expedition finds smoldering remnants of the village.
+Chika tells them about what happened and leads them to the Snowman's cave.
+There, they find Kiyoshi's remains and fragments of his journal.
+Kiyoshi had been tracking the creature when he was caught in an avalanche.
+The Snowman had saved his life and sheltered him.
+Further into the cave, the party finds a large pile of bones of other Snowmen.
+Finding poisonous mushrooms, Koizumi speculates that these caused their deaths.